Breast Augmentation Revision Los Angeles and Beverly Hills, CA

-Dr. Kenneth Hughes, MD in Los Angeles has performed thousands of breast augmentations and hundreds of breast augmentation revisions.
-Dr. Hughes’s cosmetic fellowship in plastic surgery at Harvard Medical School’s Beth Israel Deaconess Hospital involved a great number of breast augmentation revisions referred to the Harvard Hospitals as a result of it being the preferred tertiary care center in the area.
+Dr. Kenneth Hughes, MD has performed thousands of breast augmentations and hundreds of breast augmentation revisions.
+Dr. Hughes’s fellowship in plastic surgery at Harvard Medical School’s Beth Israel Deaconess Hospital involved a great number of breast augmentation revisions referred to the Harvard Hospitals as a result of it being the elite tertiary care center in the country.

-What Types of Breast Augmentation Revisions Does Dr. Hughes Perform?
+Types of Breast Augmentation Revisions Dr. Hughes Performs

-Dr. Kenneth Hughes, MD Voted Best Breast Doctor in Beverly Hills and Los Angeles
+Dr. Kenneth Hughes, MD Voted Among Best Breast Surgeon in Beverly Hills and Los Angeles

 Breast Augmentation Revision